facebookresearch/hydra/website/docs/plugins/ax_sweeper.md

 python example/banana.py -m banana.x=-5:5 banana.y=-5:10.1
 ```

 This sets the range of `x` parameter as an integer in `[-5, 5]` and the range of `y` parameter as a float in `[-5, 10.1]`.
 Note that in the case of `x`, both the upper and the lower range values are integers, and hence only integers are sampled.
 In the case of `y`, the lower range value is an int while the upper range value is a float.
-The lower range value is promoted to float as well and floating-point numbers are sampled from the range.
+The lower range value is promoted to float as well, and floating-point numbers are sampled from the range.
 Other supported formats are fixed parameters (eg `banana.x=5.0`) and choice parameters (eg `banana.x=1,2,3`).

 Output of a run looks like: